ViniChab/supermask.js/README.md

 How do I use it?
 ===================================

 It should be very plug'n play.
-Just import download the project here at GitHub, and do the following:
+Just download the project here on GitHub, and do the following:

 - Import the mask:

       <script src="index.js"></script>

 Since window.onload does not work everywhere, the import should be put at the end of your HTML file, to make sure every field has already loaded on your view.

 - Add the class and mask to your field:

       <input
         mask="999.999.999-99"
         class="maskField">

 Those are the only requirements for the mask to work.
 You can add as any fields as you want in your HTML, the mask will know how to handle it.

 How do I create a mask?
 ===================================

 The mask is an attribute your field will have.
-The mask may consist of numbers, symbols, and letters.
+It may consist of numbers, symbols, and letters.

 - Numbers: